longdt03/One-Team-Project/README.md

 To use our program, we need you to have all the following softwares:
  1. Android, IOS Operating System
- 2. Internet Connection(because our application operates through Internet) To download Android, you can follow this link:
+ 2. Internet Connection(because our application operates through Internet) To download Android, you can follow this link: <br>
 [Android](http://developer.android.com/sdk/index.html)
+ 3. Windows XP or more

 ----------------------------------------------------------------------
 ### Functions
 ----------------------------------------------------------------------
-Now, we have two functions: <br>
+Now, we have three functions: <br>
 1. Shutdown Options
 User can choose these tasks:
 * Shutdown